Vidalia/moodle-format_cards/README.md

 ## Features
 - Large cards with user configurable background images
 - Responsive cards scale down for mobile devices
-- Choose between horizontal and vertical cards
+- Choose between horizontal and vertical cards, or square grids
+- Cards can display a user's completion progress for each section
 - Easily import images used in the grid format

 ## Installation
 The cards format requires Moodle 4.0 or later, and for the default topics format to be present on your site.
 There's no special installation steps or instructions, just install it as you would any other plugin

+### Install from Moodle.org
+- Download .zip file from https://moodle.org/plugins/format_cards
+- Navigate to `/moodle/root/course/format`
+- Extract the .zip to the current directory
+- Go to your Moodle admin control panel, or `php /moodle/root/admin/cli/upgrade.php`

 ### Install from git
 - Navigate to your Moodle root folder